openshift/hypershift/docs/content/how-to/kubevirt/external-infrastructure.md

  * Creation of a namespace on the external infrastructure cluster for the KubeVirt worker nodes to be hosted in.
  * A kubeconfig for the external infrastructure cluster

-Once the prerequisites are met, the `hypershift` cli tool can be used to create the guest cluster.
+Once the prerequisites are met, the `hcp` cli tool can be used to create the guest cluster.
 In order to place the KubeVirt worker VMs on the infrastructure cluster, use the `--infra-kubeconfig-file` and `--infra-namespace` arguments.